ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 These are 4 filters applicable to the audio data.

-They are used to cut off frequencies above a given threshold, below a given threshold, both above and below a given threshold, or both above and below a given threshold and inverse.
+They are used to cut off frequencies above a given threshold, below a given threshold, both above and below a given threshold, or both above and below a given threshold then inversed.

 They are used like so :